importre/chromeadb/README.md

 License
 -------

-BSD 2-Clause.
+BrickSimple Public License 1.0 (Based on the Mozilla Public License Version 2.0).
 See the `LICENSE` file.